 Why does my watch hate me?
 What did I do to annoy it?
 Sconvolto developed a watch that loves you, a watch that looks you in the eyes when you raise your wrist!

-To archive this, the first step was to orient the dial toward the face of the wearer.
+To archive this, the first step was move the dial from the top of the wrist to its side, oriented toward the face of the wearer.
 The case back was shaped to wrap around the wrist, resting on radius bone and extending up to ulna for stability.
 This way, an ample surface embrace the arm, giving the watch a solid base where to rest.

 The shape and size the watch assumed made it massive, so aluminium was chosen as case material: it's surprising how a substantial watch like this heft so light and wear so compact.